sreemikil/Figma-VOX-/README.md

 <a name="howitworks"></a>
 ## Features
 - Designers communicate with Figma via a set of commands.
-- Figma VOX receive voice inputs from the user and do the necessary actions like creating frames, Aligh objects, Deleting elements etc.
+- Figma VOX takes voice inputs and performs the necessary actions, such as creating frame, aligning objects, deleting elements, and so on.
 <a name="video"></a>